maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-08-23-the-rise-of-vibe-coding.md

 ### A rant on the future

-**If you are a software developer, please read this carefully**.
-Of course can cannot see the future and this is just my opinion, but I think that:
+**If you are a software developer, please read this carefully.** Of course, I cannot see the future, and this is just my opinion, but I think that:

-1. Knowledge of multiple programming languages is no longer an advantage.
-With AI Agent it is sufficient that you know a single language well and rather understand programming paradigm than a concrete syntax.
-I know Java very well and only a little of Kotlin, and my project is in Kotlin.
+1. Knowledge of multiple programming languages is no longer advantageous.
+With the AI Agent, it is sufficient to know a single language well, and to understand programming paradigms rather than concrete syntax.
+I know Java very well, but only a little Kotlin, despite my project being in Kotlin.
-2. Knowledge of multiple frameworks no longer matters.
-You need to understand the concept (i.e. SPA, IoC, etc) and let AI do the concrete stuff.
-I don't understand Gradle API to sufficient extent, but AI fills that gap.
+2. Knowledge of multiple frameworks is irrelevant.
+You need to understand the concepts (e.g. SPA, IoC) and let AI handle the specifics.
+I don't understand the Gradle API well enough, but AI fills that gap.
-3. Knowledge of alghoritms is no longer a must, but you need to understand what a complexity is if you care about performance or resources.
-You need to know, how to instruct AI in that matter.
+3. Knowledge of algorithms is no longer essential, but you need to understand complexity if you care about performance or resources.
+You need to know how to instruct AI in this respect.
-4. Knowledge about libraries - forget about it - as long as this is a mainstream knowledge, AI will do this for you.
+4. Forget about knowledge of libraries — as long as it's mainstream, AI will do it for you.

-If you are an IT interviewer, consider asking questions checking knowledge specified in points 1-4.
+If you are an IT interviewer, consider asking questions to check the knowledge specified in points 1–4.

 **What do you need to know?**

-1. You need to know how to define the problem in natural language.
-In other words: you need to have some of domain and business analyst skills.
+1. You need to know how to define the problem using natural language.
+In other words, you need to possess some domain and business analysis skills.
-2. You need to know to define and guard the architecture (as I wrote [here](significance-of-architecture), I don't believe, that architecture lost its significance).
+2. You need to know how to define and protect the architecture.
+As I wrote [here](significance-of-architecture), I don't believe that architecture has lost its significance.
 3. You need to be ready to jump in.
-That is, at least at the current stage of tool maturity, you need to be able to understand generated code to sufficient extend, just in order to fix it manually.
+At the current stage of tool maturity, this means you need to be able to understand the generated code well enough to fix it manually.

-To me, it seems that AI Agent still rewards seniority.
+To me, it seems that the AI Agent still rewards seniority.
+We are not yet at the stage where engineering skills can be completely eliminated from software development.
+As always, and especially on commercial projects, it is highly advisable to proceed with caution.
+Perhaps in the future one will see the 'plan and execute' technique as 'overengineering', but for now it's still useful to understand how it works.

 [vibe-coding-definition]: https://en.wikipedia.org/wiki/Vibe_coding